Qubitsey/Qubitsey/README.md

 - Theoretical Machine Learning

 ### I’m currently working on 🔭
-- Developing tools for DeepLearning Project and MachineLearning Project
 - Coding everyday for better research engineering skill

 ### How to reach me 📫